AURIN HACKATHON GUIDE

 If you are doing spatial analysis we recommend QGIS – a free open source GIS software.
 If you are running statistical analysis we recommend using R.

-We have tutorials to step you through how to use our API with QGIS and R:
+We have tutorials to step you through how to use our API with QGIS, with R, and with ARCGIS:

 ATTRIBUTE AND SHARE YOUR HACK!